Kanishka08/Refund-Loss-And-Risk-Behavior-Executive-Dashboard/README.md

-# 🛡️ Fraud & Refund Risk Intelligence – Dashboard
+# 🛡️ Refund Loss & Risk Behavior – Executive Dashboard

 ## 📌 Objective

 This executive dashboard is designed to support fraud analysts and risk management teams in identifying **refund abuse patterns**, analyzing **customer risk behavior**, and minimizing **revenue leakage**.

-It combines data from multiple sources to uncover high-risk segments across transaction modes, income groups, and geographic regions.
+The solution combines **transactional, customer, and card-level data** into a unified model, visualized in Power BI through a **2-page dashboard**:

+1. **Executive Dashboard** – High-level overview of refund trends, KPIs, and risk concentration
+2. **Customer Profile** – Deep dive into customer segments by income, credit score, and geography

 ---